GDSC-IIIT-Kalyani/Doggo-run/README.md

 git clone https://github.com/<your-github-username>/Doggo-run
 ```

-3. Navigate to the project directory.
+4. Navigate to the project directory.

 ```py
 cd Doggo-run
 ```

-4. Create a new branch.
+5. Create a new branch.

 ```yml
 git checkout -b <your_branch_name>
 ```

-Run the following command to install the required dependencies.
+Do the following

-1. `npm install ` - install the required dependencies
-2. `npm start` - start the development server
-3. Open http://localhost:3000 in your browser

-4. <a href="/CONTRIBUTING.md">Contribute</a>
+1. Open index.html with Live Server

+2. Make your desired contributions

-5. Stage your changes and commit
+3. Stage your changes and commit using following commands

 ```css
 git add -a